esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_bin_packing.rst

     }

 Besides the fitness and the constraints we need to make sure that the bounds are also correct.
-We do not want that the genetic algorithm starts packing an item into a non existent bin.
+We do not want that the genetic algorithm starts packing items into a non existent bins.
 Therefore, the ``get_bounds()`` function returns the lower and upper bound for each item.
-In our case the lower bound is 0 (i.e. Bin 0)
+In our case the lower bound is 0 (i.e. Bin 1) and the upper bound is number of bins - 1.

 .. code-block:: c++